Tomorrow's Heritage

 Tomorrow's Heritage is a novel by Juanita Coulson published in 1981.

 Plot summary

-Tomorrow's Heritage is a novel in which the members of a family each pursue different goals as an alien probe enters the system.
+Tomorrow's Heritage is a novel in which the members of a family each pursue different goals as an alien probe arrives in their system.

 Reception

 Greg Costikyan reviewed Tomorrow's Heritage in Ares Magazine #12 and commented that "Tomorrow's Heritage is good popcorn, but one expects more from Coulson.
 Also, it is increasingly disturbing to find that people who choose to write on political themes tend to have no discernable political opinions whatsoever, nary so much as a belief in democracy."